g1dra/blog/src/data/blog/_2025/wrapper-vs-primitive.md

 My colleague asked me: _"Why we don't use primitives more?
 It is faster!"_.

-I didn’t really have a good answer at the time, so it motivated me to write this article.
+I didn’t have a good answer at the time, so it motivated me to write this article.

 ## Table of contents

-## Introduction
+# Introduction

 Working with Java often involves juggling two types of data representations: **primitive types** ( such as `int`,